UBC-MDS/DSCI-532_2024_18_EdmontonHousingPrices/reports/m1_proposal.md

 This app comprises two pages (tabs), with one serving as the main page, named **Observation**.
 Here, users can access current listings and apply filters based on listing locations, features, and customize their searches as desired.

 #### Prediction Page
-The second page, named **Prediction**, will feature the implementation of a simple machine learning model to predict the expected rating price based on the provided feature values by the users.
+The second page, named **Prediction**, will feature the implementation of a simple machine learning model to predict the expected price per night based on the provided feature values.

 ##### ▸ Page Components:
 Components are described according to their numbering in the image above.